Indiana's 8th congressional district

 Indiana's 8th congressional district is a congressional district in the U.S. state of Indiana.
 Based in southwest and west central Indiana, the district is anchored in Evansville and also includes Jasper, Princeton, Terre Haute, Vincennes, and Washington.

-Previously referred to as "The Bloody Eighth" at the local (and sometimes national) levels (see below for explanation), it was formerly a notorious swing district.
-However, due to a political realignment, it has in recent elections become a safe Republican district.
-With a Cook Partisan Voting Index rating of R+18, it is the most Republican district in Indiana.
+Previously referred to as "The Bloody Eighth" at the local (and sometimes national) levels, it was formerly a notorious swing district.
+However, due to a political realignment, it has become a safe Republican district and, with a Cook Partisan Voting Index rating of R+18, is now the most Republican district in Indiana.